akiomiyao/ped/README.md

   If control is specified, counts from target and control will be listed.
   For example,
   % perl bidirectional.pl ERR3063487 ERR3063486 WBcel235
-  retruns 'M' or 'H' marked SNPs and indels of ERR3063487 which are absent in ERR3063486.
+  returns 'M' or 'H' marked SNPs and structural variations of ERR3063487 which are absent in ERR3063486.
 - To confirm the alignment for detected polymorphisms,
   % perl search.pl target chr position
   For example,